 “Our mission is a combined endeavor to minimize loss of life and properties during a disaster event in a partnership with the people that live, work, and enjoy life in the City of Bedford.”

 The Office of Emergency Management(OEM) is charged with carrying out a comprehensive all-hazard emergency management program for the City of Bedford.
 A comprehensive emergency management program includes pre and post-disaster mitigation of known hazards to reduce their impact; preparedness activities, such as emergency planning, training, and exercises; provisions for effective response to emergency situations; and recovery programs for major disasters.
 Chapter 418 of the Texas Government Code lays out an extensive set of specific responsibilities.

 The OEM coordinates the activities of volunteer, public and private agencies in all phases of emergency management (Preparedness, Response, Recovery, and Mitigation) for the City of Bedford.
 We plan and prepare for emergencies, educate the public about preparedness, coordinate emergency response and recovery, and collect and disseminate emergency information.
-We develop plans and exercises and coordinate emergency management training for the City of Bedford staff, volunteer response groups, (CERT and BARC), and partner agencies.
+We develop plans and exercises and coordinate emergency management training for the City of Bedford staff, volunteer response groups, (Citizens Emergency Response Team and Bedford Amateur Radio Club), and partner agencies.
 The OEM obtains assistance and resources to accomplish its mission from federal, state, local, and private agencies.

 The OEM is charged with assuring timely and adequate public warning of potential or imminent disaster events and providing disaster-related safety information to the public and media.
 We are available on a 24-hours, 7-days-a-week basis.